-- Awareness and extent of knowledge about the subproject. - Information on the benefits of the subproject viz a viz proposed urban infrastructure and anticipated economic and environmental enhancement. - Information on perceived benefits from the proposed subproject including reduction in flooding, water logging, access related issues to residences, shops, etc. faced during rainy season and other problems faced. - Information on perceived losses from the proposed subproject during execution which only comprise of temporary access disruptions during construction.
-Additionally, issues related to air, noise, etc., which will be restricted only to construction period, were also discussed. - Presence of any historical/cultural site in the vicinity, if any. - Information on trees to be cut and measures to be taken for compensatory plantation. - Presence of any protected area/wetland in or adjoining the construction site, if any. - Information on economic and environmental enhancement in terms better drainage system with perceived benefits of better health and hygiene scenario.
+Awareness and extent of knowledge about the subproject.

+Information on the benefits of the subproject viz a viz proposed urban infrastructure and anticipated economic and environmental enhancement.

+Information on perceived benefits from the proposed subproject including reduction in flooding, water logging, access related issues to residences, shops, etc. faced during rainy season and other problems faced.

+Information on perceived losses from the proposed subproject during execution which comprise of impact on land parcels and other structures in addition to possible temporary access disruptions during construction.
+Additionally, issues related to air, noise, etc. which will be restricted only to construction period were also discussed.

+Presence of any historical/cultural site in the vicinity, if any.

+Information on trees to be cut and measures to be taken for compensatory plantation.

+Presence of any protected area/wetland in or adjoining the construction site, if any.

+Information on economic and environmental enhancement in terms better drainage system with perceived benefits of better health and hygiene scenario.